-From the Scripture and my few years of experience in life and ministry, I have come to realize that God is never late in answering the prayers of His children.
-God is never slow or reluctant to help, deliver, or intervene in the situation of His children when they call upon Him in faith.
+From the Scripture and my few years of experience in life and ministry, I have come to realize that God is never late in answering the prayers of His children, nor reluctant to help, deliver His children out of troubles, or slow to intervene in the situation of His children when they call upon Him in faith.

 One of the major factors that determine God’s time of manifestation in our situation is the glory of God.